Is Lane-Splitting Legal in North Carolina?

 –Melissa C., Riddle & Brantley client

-We serve motorcycle accident victims across North Carolina, including:
+We serve motorcycle accident victims across North Carolina, including in:

 - New Bern